 for freelancers, contractors, and the self-employed

-Our specialist brokers look at the whole market to help contractors, freelancers, and the self employed find the perfect deal.
+Our specialist brokers look at the whole market to help contractors, freelancers, and the self-employed find the perfect remortgage deal.

 What you need:

-• Your current day rates, contract lengths, or previous year’s Self Assessment – we’ll take care of the rest.
+• Your day rates, contract lengths, or previous year’s Self Assessment – our industry expert mortgage brokers can do the rest.

 What you get:

-• No jargon – you’ll always know what you’re signing up for.
+• A no-nonsense agreement – you’ll always know what you’re signing up for.

 Remember, your home may be repossessed if you do not keep up repayments on your mortgage.